-9. If your employees have performance problems, choose one: I have confronted the employee I have not confronted the employee.
-0. Describe your greatest coaching success during the previous three months: 1.
-What has been the greatest coaching challenge you have faced in the previous three months?
+- 9. If your employees have performance problems, choose one: - \\\\\ I have confronted the employee's behaviors that aren't meeting expectations. - I have not confronted the employee's behaviors that aren't meeting expectations. - 10.
+Describe your greatest coaching success during the previous three months:

+11. What has been the greatest coaching challenge you have faced in the previous three months?